Gelvey/Task-Master/web_app/DEPLOYMENT_GUIDE.md

 1. Push code to GitHub
 2. Visit [railway.app](https://railway.app)
 3. Connect GitHub repo
+4. **IMPORTANT:** Go to Settings → Root Directory and set to `web_app`
-4. Railway auto-detects Flask and deploys
+5. Railway auto-detects Flask and deploys
-5. Add environment variables in dashboard
+6. Add environment variables in dashboard

 **Environment Variables:**
 - `SECRET_KEY` - Your secret key for sessions
 - `FIREBASE_DATABASE_URL` - (Optional) Firebase Realtime Database URL
 - `OWNERS` - (Optional) Space-separated list of task owners

+**Note:** If you don't set the Root Directory to `web_app`, Railway won't find your Flask app.
+Alternatively, commit the `railway.json` file from the project root which configures this automatically.

 ### Option 2: Vercel (Fast Serverless)